 All grant funds are to be used to support fellow salary and benefits, and grants are made on a competitive basis by the Intuitive Foundation.

 Societies or organizations that fund fellowships in Minimally Invasive Surgery (MIS) that may include robotic surgery (e.g., AAGL, FSF in US) are eligible to submit an application for this grant program.
 Please email: Grants@intuitive-foundation.org for more information on this program.

-- Applicant fellowship programs must have an active robotic surgical program and use the da Vinci surgical system.
+- Applicant fellowship programs must have an active robotic surgical program.

 - Applicant fellowship programs must have an adequate clinical robotic volume to support training a fellow to the level of an independent robotic surgeon upon completion.

 - Fellows are expected to spend a minimum of 10% of their time in clinical research activities.

 - Applicant programs must provide a clinical curriculum with clearly defined goals and objectives and evaluation methods.

 - Fellowship applications must be submitted by the fellowship program through the fellowship director; the Intuitive Foundation does not accept applications submitted by a surgical fellow.

 Selection Process: Applicants must first submit a proposal as detailed below.
 All grant proposal applications will be reviewed by the Intuitive Foundation’s Robotic Surgery Fellowship Grant Committee and scored on the following criteria:

 - Sufficient clinical robotic work to support a Robotic Surgery Fellowship